Xenophon

-For at least two millennia, Xenophon's many talents fueled the debate of whether to place Xenophon with generals, historians or philosophers.
+For at least two millennia, it has been debated whether Xenophon was first and foremost a general, historian, or philosopher.
 For the majority of time in the past two millennia, Xenophon was recognized as a philosopher.
 Quintilian in The Orator's Education discusses the most prominent historians, orators and philosophers as examples of eloquence and recognizes Xenophon's historical work, but ultimately places Xenophon next to Plato as a philosopher.
-Today, Xenophon is best known for his historical works.
-The Hellenica continues directly from the final sentence of Thucydides' History of the Peloponnesian War covering the last seven years of the Peloponnesian War (431–404 BC) and the subsequent forty-two years (404 BC–362 BC) ending with the Second Battle of Mantinea.
+Today, Xenophon is recognized as one of the greatest writers of antiquity.
+Xenophon's works span multiple genres and are written in plain Attic Greek, which is why they have often been used in translation exercises for contemporary students of the Ancient Greek language.
+In the Lives and Opinions of Eminent Philosophers, Diogenes Laërtius observed that Xenophon was known as the "Attic Muse" because of the sweetness of his diction.